pranjalj/django-authentication-app/README.md

 # django-authentication-app
-This git branches have various login and registration app using django.
+This branch has feature to edit email, username and name of user.